JetBrains/kotlin-multiplatform-dev-docs/topics/tools/recommended-ides.md

 * Quality-of-life automation for multiplatform resources.
 * Support for the `@Preview` annotation which works in common Compose code.
-* Support for [Compose Hot Reload](compose-hot-reload.md): automatic detection of hot reload run configurations, IDE integration with logs and settings for Compose Hot Reload, IDE actions and toolbars making the experience smoother in general.
+* Support for [Compose Hot Reload](compose-hot-reload.md), including automatic detection of hot reload run configurations, IDE integration with logs and settings, and tailored IDE actions and toolbars to make the overall experience smoother.

 ## Xcode